jsiegenthaler/homebridge-airvisual-2/README.md

 ## Miscellaneous

-* Homebridge supports multiple instances for accessories; the configuration entry can be duplicated for each location and/or sensor type desired.
+* Homebridge supports multiple instances for accessories; the configuration entry can be duplicated for other locations as desired.

 * This plugin supports additional characteristics for air quality sensors if a "Startup" or "Enterprise" API key from AirVisual is used.